skylantix/Website/src/content/privacy.md

 * **Encryption:** Data at rest is encrypted with LUKS; data in transit uses SSL/TLS
 * **Backups:** Automated encrypted backups following 3-2-1 rule
 * **Access:** Only the infrastructure administrator (me) has access, and only when necessary for support or maintenance
-* **Retention:** Your data is kept as long as you're a customer, then securely deleted within 30 days of cancellation
+* **Retention:** Your data is kept as long as you're a member, then securely deleted within 30 days of cancellation

 ---